actionhero/node-resque/README.md

 ```

 ## Presentation
-This package was featued heavily in [this presentation I gave](http://blog.evantahler.com/blog/background-tasks-for-node.html) about background jobs + node.js.
+This package was featured heavily in [this presentation I gave](http://blog.evantahler.com/blog/background-tasks-for-node.html) about background jobs + node.js.
 It contains more examples!

 ## Acknowledgments
 Most of this code was inspired by / stolen from [coffee-resque](https://npmjs.org/package/coffee-resque) and [coffee-resque-scheduler](https://github.com/leeadkins/coffee-resque-scheduler).
 Thanks!